 James joined Watsi on July 14th, 2017.
-Two years ago, James became the 3022nd member to automatically support a new Watsi patient every month.
-Since then, 2,533 more people have become monthly donors!
-James' most recent donation supported Jean, a young boy from Haiti, to fund prep and transport for heart surgery.
+Five years ago, James joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+James' most recent donation supported Netsanet, a 5-month-old baby girl from Ethiopia, to fund life-saving treatment for a birth condition.